Chief Iceologist, Mark Hangen, continues his discussion about ice machines and who’s accountable for keeping them running.

 You could argue that a manufacturer that builds a more reliable, durable, easy to fix machine could charge a premium and capture more market share.
 The problem is that the ice machine industry makes little effort to market based on the total cost of ownership.
 Visit the manufacturer websites and try to find relevant cost of ownership information.
 Visit them at a trade show and ask them specifically to provide this information.
 They can’t.
 There is simply no information on how long an ice machine should last or how much it should cost to own and operate.
 Why not? is anyone’s guess but consider:

-- Ice machine companies don’t employ service techs so they don’t have the data
+- Commercial ice machine companies don’t employ service techs so they don’t have the data

-- Customers might react badly to learn that Total Cost of Owner ship is 5-8 times the purchase price
+- Customers might react badly to learn that Total Cost of Owner ship is 5-8 times the purchase price.
+This is the case even if you buy a cheap ice machine.

 - Distributors, dealers and service companies might defect to other brands if it means less sales/work